Pauline-sh/rollup-react-typescript-boilerplate/README.md

 # rollup-react-typescript-boilerplate
-This is a boilerplate code for starting a project on react with typescript and bundling with rollup.js
+This is a boilerplate code for starting a project on React, Typescript and rollup.js Also included spport for PostCSS